 Exploring Iceland by campervan was one of my top bucket list items.
 There are moments when you see pictures from around the world and you just think I have to see and experience that place for myself.
-Iceland was and is very much one of those places.
+An experience of the Iceland campervan holiday is very much one of those things I wanted to experience for myself.
 I have seen many pictures and thought to myself.
 Seeing is believing.
 I have to visit Iceland for myself.
-Experience the sounds, the smells and the views for myself.
+Experience the sounds, smells and views for myself.
 See and walk across the glaciers, smell the sulfur-infused air of Geysir, sleep next to beautiful waterfalls, chill out in the warm waters of The Blue Lagoon while a mineral mask attempts to preserve my youth.

 Visiting Iceland was everything that I thought it would be.
 Just an out of this world experience with landscapes that truly just take your breath away.
 Yes, you can sample Iceland on a layover but nothing beats a slower experience of a journey around Iceland’s Ring Road.
 We had a couple of days and a long list of things to do in Reykjavik.
 I shared a post on whale watching experience recently.
 As we explored Iceland via a combination of campervan and car rental.
 With that in mind, I thought I could share a couple of tips on why exploring Iceland by Campervan is a must!